 - Claret Vargas, Senior Staff Attorney, The Center for Justice & Accountability

-- Jaclyn Fortini Laing (Moderator), Co-Chair of the International Human Rights Committee, Section of Civil Rights and Social Justice
+- Jaclyn Fortini Laing, Co-Chair, International Human Rights Committee, ABA Section of Civil Rights and Social Justice

 CRSJ provides free webinars and resources for legal professionals and advocates nationwide and relies on generous donor support and volunteer service.
 Your charitable gift ensures that we continue to address the deepening crises in our collective pursuit of advancing law and justice.
 Thank you!